Table of contents

 • Access to public financing support increased during and following the Covid-19 pandemic, but has sharply declined in the years since.
 (European Investment Fund)

-• The cost of borrowing for SMEs fell steadily from around 6% in 2008 to 1.35% in 2021, before rising sharply to 4.99% in 2023.
+• The cost of borrowing for SMBs fell steadily from around 6% in 2008 to 1.35% in 2021, before rising sharply to 4.99% in 2023.
 These rising borrowing costs have led to a significant decrease in lending volume.
 (European Investment Fund)

 • 77% of German small businesses report stable or growing revenue, making them “viable for financing.”